bbauska/Anti-Project-2025/README.md

 oppressors and victims based on race.
 Nondiscrimination and equality are the law; DEI is not.
 Title VII flatly prohibits discrimination in employment on the basis of race, color, and national origin.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Enable Discrimination</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 recommends eliminating EEO-1 data collection since the demographic data could be
+<p>Project 2025 recommends eliminating EEO-1 data collection since the demographic data could be
 used to allege racial discrimination.
 “Eliminate EEO-1 data collection.
 The Equal Employment Opportunity Commission collects EEO-1 data on employment statistics based on race/ ethnicity, which data can then be used to support a charge of discrimination under a disparate impact theory.
 This could